iliyababin/maven/README.md

 ## License
-This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) - see the [LICENSE](LICENSE) file for details.